A table full of information about a tree tracking and Indigenous heritage project fill a table.

 Indigenous Theologian on Lutherism & Education

-Evangelical Lutheran Church in America Director of Indigenous Ministries and Tribal Relations Vance Blackfox, an Indigenous theologian, will speak on campus on November 20 as part of Muhlenberg College’s Red Door Roots program.
+Evangelical Lutheran Church in America Director of Indigenous Ministries and Tribal Relations Vance Blackfox, an Indigenous theologian, spoke on campus as part of Muhlenberg College’s Red Door Roots program.
 The program explores the institution’s Lutheran heritage and values and their place in education today.

 Celebrating Indigenous Heritage and Strengthening Tribal Partnerships